September 2, 2024 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 - Timber: With so many wooded regions throughout the state, Texas offers many chances to sell timber from your land.

-Will farmland prices continue to rise in late 2024 and 2025?
+Will farmland prices continue to rise in 2025?

 With rural land values increasing so much over the past couple years, it’s easy to wonder if we’re living in an historical boom for Texas farmland.